bleichroeder/RabbitHutch/README.md

 RabbitConsumer<T> is a standard RabbitMQ publisher.
 It connects directly to a RabbitMQ exchange and consumes messages of type T from it.

 ### ```SingleFetchRabbitConsumer<T>```
 SingleFetchRabbitConsumer<T> is a variant of RabbitMQ publisher which allows only for BasicGet.
-It connects directly to a RabbitMQ exchange and consumes messages of type T one message at a time, only when requested.
+It connects directly to a RabbitMQ exchange and publishes messages of type T one message at a time, only when requested.

 ### ```DummyRabbitConsumer<T>```
 DummyRabbitConsumer<T> is designed for demonstration and testing purposes.
 It does not create an actual connection with RabbitMQ, making it useful for testing application logic without requiring a live RabbitMQ instance.
 This consumer simulates message consumption and is helpful in development environments.